Dasmariñas: The Philippine Revolution

-The locals suffered terrible defeat because of lack of arms and ammunition.
-As the Spaniards approached the Poblacion, the revolutionaries retreated the stone building of the town.
-On February 25, 1897, the Spaniards decided to encircle the Poblacion rather than go directly to the interior.
-They started burning all buildings except the church.
-Seeing they were surrounded by fire, some of the rebels went out of hiding but were immediately met by open fire.
-Those who took refuge at the courthouse refused to come out and were all burned alive.
-Even those who took refuge in the church did eventually yield to the advancing Spanish forces.
-By March, Perez-Dasmariñas had fallen back to the Spanish.
+The locals suffered a terrible defeat due to a lack of arms and ammunition.
+As the Spaniards approached the Poblacion, the revolutionaries retreated to the stone building of the town.
+On February 25, 1897, the Spaniards decided to encircle the Poblacion rather than advance directly into the interior.
+They began burning all the buildings except the church.
+Seeing that they were surrounded by fire, some of the rebels came out of hiding but were immediately met with open fire.
+Those who had taken refuge in the courthouse refused to come out and were all burned alive.
+Even those who had sought refuge in the church eventually surrendered to the advancing Spanish forces.
+By March, Perez-Dasmariñas had fallen back into Spanish hands.

 Then, General Lachambre returned to Salitran.
 He expected heavy resistance from the revolutionaries who occupied the hacienda house but to his great surprise, they were able to take the place without any resistance.
 They hoisted the flag of Spain and converted it to their headquarters.

 There were large Filipino casualties according to Lachambre.
 There were 150 men inside the courthouse when Spaniards set fire to the building and all 150 inside were killed.
 Others took refuge in the convent, but was also set on fire and the men were shot as they emerged.
 Others had shut themselves up in the church.
 With the church surrounded, the mountain artillery was brought up into position and from a distance of 35 meters, the strong doors of the church were bombarded and the troops went in through the breach.
 At the height of the Battle of Perez Dasmariñas, General Flaviano Yengko, General Crispulo Aguinaldo, Lucas Camerino, Arturo Reyes and many more revolutionaries lost their lives in the battle.